norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/about-us/index.md

 {% include sidebar.html %}

-Norwich Bicycle Repair Co-operative (NBRC) is an ethical business formed in 2013 by Joanna Chitty & Mark Smith.
+Norwich Bicycle Repair Co-operative (NBRC) was formed in 2013 by Joanna Chitty & Mark Smith.

 We are a fully mutual workers' co-operative, with clear social and environmental